 Nancy Nowacek is an artist, designer, and educator.
-Her work focuses on deconstructing and reimagining social forms and systems.
-In her work, process is the medium, and play is a method for interrogation and intervention.
+Her work focuses on deconstructing and reimagining social forms and systems to both challenge and resist them.
+In her work, process is a medium, and play is a method for interrogation and intervention.
 Her practice encompasses a wide spectrum of research: climate change, urban waterways, the built environment, aging, and intergenerational exchange.

 She co-founded the art collective Works on Water in 2016 and serves to strengthen and grow the community of artists committed to making art in the urgency of climate change and increasing advocacy for urban waterways and ecologies.